How much does it cost?

 Market rent is periodically reviewed and you will be given 60 days notice of any change.

-Twice a year your household income is reviewed and this information is used to calculate you rebated rent.
+Housing Trust will conduct a rent review twice a year.
+Your household income is reviewed and this information is used to calculate you subsidised rent.
 If your rent is going to change you will be given 14 days notice.
 If you do not supply all the information required to assess your household income and calculate your rebated rent, your rent subsidy may be cancelled and you will be charged market rent.

 Rent is set and reviewed in accordance with program agreements, over a 12month period.
 There are 2 general terms for determining how much rent tenants will pay with affordable Housing.